Barrymore (film)

-Barrymore is a 2011 Canadian drama film written and directed by Érik Canuel and based on William Luce's 1996 play of the same name.
+Barrymore is a 2011 Canadian drama film directed and screen adaptation by Érik Canuel based on William Luce's 1996 play of the same name.
 It stars Christopher Plummer reprising his Tony Award-winning role as John Barrymore.

 Plot

 Actor John Barrymore comes to terms with the ravages of his life of excess and rents an old theatre to rehearse for a backer's audition to raise funds for a revival of his 1920 Broadway hit Richard III.